-Title Joint West London Waste Plan DPD Role and Context This document supports the delivery of the Development Strategy and satisfies the requirements of the London Plan.
+Title Joint Wes t London Waste Plan DPD Role and Context This document supports the delivery of the e Development Strategy and satisfies the requirements of the London Plan.
 Prepared jointly with neighbouring West London boroughs, this DPD will identify and safeguard sufficient sites to accommodate waste management facilities in this sub-region, and set policies to guide the determination of such n applications.
 Status Development Plan Document Chain of Conformity The Joint West London Waste Plan DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
 The Joint West London Waste Plan DPD conforms to and supports the delivery of the Development Strategy DPD .
 On adoption sites will be illustrated on the Policies Map.
-Geographical Coverage Borough wide and including the 5 neighbouring boroughs of Brent, Harrow, Hillingdon, Hounslow, and Richmond upon Thames.
-Key Milestones Issues and Options: February 2009 Initial Proposals (Preferred Options): February 2011 Publication (Final Proposals): Mar-Apr 2014 Submission: May 2014 Examination: Jul-Aug 2014 Receipt of Inspector's Report: Nov 2014 Adoption: Mar 2015 by Full Council Arrangements for Production Jointly produced by all six boroughs with project management provided by the Planning Policy Team in LB Hillingdon.
+Geographical Coverage Borough wide and including the 5 neighbouring boroughs of Brent, Harrow, Hillingdon, Hounslow, and Richmond upon Thames and since April 1 st ^t 2015, the new Old Oak and Park Royal Development Corporation Key Milestones Issues and Options: February 2009 Initial Proposals (Preferred Options): February 2011 Publication (Final Proposals): February 2014 Submission: July 2014 Examination: October 2014 Receipt of Inspector's Report: March 2015 Adoption: July 2015 by Full Council and the other LPAs Arrangements for Production Jointly produced by all six boroughs with project management provided by the Planning Policy Team in LB Hillingdon.
 Technical, legal and administrative support provided by other teams as necessary.
 Use of consultants, where appropriate, to gather evidence base information and to facilitate public engagement.
 Outsource hard copy printing.
 Monitoring and Review AMR with formal review if monitoring report indicates this is necessary.
 Notes Publication of final proposals was originally scheduled for February 2012 but was delayed to deal with matters arising from an independent Inspector's finding regarding legal compliance for the North London Waste Plan relating to the interpretation and implications of the new duty to cooperate.
 This has necessitated additional work to ensure the plan is likely to be found legally compliant and sound.